-то: rado Water Conservation Board Members FROM: Linda J. Bassi and Kaylea White, Stream and Lake Protection Section DATE: July 2, 2014 AGENDA ITEM : Agenda Item 21, Proposed Acquisition of Interest in Water on the Little Cimarron River
+TO: Colorado Water Conservation Board Members FROM: Linda J. Bassi and Kaylea White, Stream and Lake Protection Section DATE: August 28, 2014 AGENDA ITEM : Agenda Item 17, Proposed Acquisition of Interest in Water on the Little Cimarron River

-Background: The Colorado Water Trust ("Trust" or "CWT") is offering the Colorado Water Conservation Board ("CWCB" or "Board") an opportunity to acquire an interest in senior water rights in Water Division 4 for instream flow (ISF) use.
-The CWT's offer letter and summary are attached as Exhibit A. These water rights could be used by CWCB to restore streamflows and preserve/improve the natural environment of two Wild Trout managed streams while also maintaining traditional agricultural values in the Gunnison Basin.
-The Little Cimarron River originates in the Big Blue Wilderness and flows north to the Cimarron River and then into the Gunnison River immediately downstream from Morrow Point Reservoir in Gunnison and Montrose Counties.
-The Board holds an ISF water right on over 16 miles of the upper Little Cimarron River to preserve a high-quality fishery, but the ISF water right does not extend to the confluence with the Cimarron River due to water availability limitations.
-Farther downstream, the Board also holds an instream flow water right on nearly 4 miles of the Cimarron River to preserve a rainbow and brown trout fishery.
-See Vicinity Map attached as Exhibit B. This transaction is distinctive and significant because it proposes a permanent, partial irrigation/partial ISF split-season use of the water - a model that could serve future agriculture and conservation partnerships in Colorado.
+Background: The Colorado Water Trust ("Trust" or "CWT") has offered the Colorado Water Conservation Board ("CWCB" or "Board") an opportunity to acquire an interest in 5.8125 cfs of senior water rights in Water Division 4 for instream flow (ISF) use on the little Cimarron and Cimarron Rivers.
+These water rights could be used by CWCB to restore streamflows and preserve/improve the natural environment of two Wild Trout managed streams while also maintaining traditional agricultural values in the Gunnison Basin.
+See Vicinity Map, attached as Exhibit A. This transaction proposes a permanent, partial irrigation/partial ISF split-season use of the water - a model that could serve future agriculture and conservation partnerships in Colorado.
+This is the second meeting of the two-meeting process required by ISF Rule 6 for considering ISF water acquisitions.